LuzbellaBackup/connect4/README.md

 # Connect 4

-this was a considerable a journey and unexpectedly harder that what you would expect at first glance.
+// This was a considerable journey and unexpectedly harder that what i expect at first glance.

 The diagonal algorithm was developed externally and therefore its testing isnt tied to the official TDD expected in this project. everything else can be overviewed in the documentation and its related tests.